-I’m a bit at a loss as to how to describe this dish; tender chunks of braised pork in a slightly spicy, slightly smoky green tomatillo sauce is descriptive, but somehow doesn’t quite give justice.
+I’m a bit at a loss as to how to describe Puerco Con Chile Verde; tender chunks of braised pork in a slightly spicy, slightly smoky green tomatillo sauce is descriptive but doesn’t quite give justice.
 Guisado de Puerco con Tomatillos or Carne de Puerco en Salsa Verde rolls off the tongue with a bit more flair.

-Here in the states, we’re more likely to know this dish as Green Chile, Chile Verde or perhaps Pork Green Chile Stew: Puerco con Chile Verde.
-No matter how it’s called, done right, this is world-class cuisine, hailing from the Michoacan area of Mexico.
+Here in the States, we’re more likely to know this dish as Green Chile, Chile Verde or maybe Pork Green Chile Stew, Puerco con Chile Verde.
+But no matter what it’ called, this is world-class cuisine, hailing from the Michoacan area of Mexico.

 - 3 tablespoons olive oil

 - 4 cloves garlic, minced

 - 3 pounds pork butt, cubed 2″ to 2 1/2″ pieces, heavy fat removed